remetremet/RMT_zabbix/README.md

 # RMT_zabbix
-Zabbix plugins and serverside crons (FreeBSD tested)
+Zabbix plugins and serverside crons (FreeBSD needed and tested)

 These scripts are here mainly for my personal use.
 They monitor FreeBSD server functions and prepare data for Zabbix templates.